-Cultural Award of the Bavarian Gouvernment 2014: scholarship for a six month stay at the Cité International des Arts in Paris
+Cultural Award of the Bavarian Gouvernment 2014: scholarship for a six month stay at the Cité International des Arts in Paris 2014/15

 "There is this new sound, the new form, the new vision and the beauty in the chaos: Stephanie Lottermoser sets off with a drive that keeps the listeners in the sold-out Geltinger "Hinterhalt" at the Pipapo Festival on a very normal Tuesday evening suspended between magic and rationality.
 The musician, composer and singer has gathered a hand-picked crew of musicians around her, who not only participate in this tremendous intensity and the will-o'-the-wisp between almost all facets of jazz and beyond components like notation or repeatability, but - as it seems - develop it just in this moment.
 Her voice is fresh and clear, almost girlish.
 She doesn't have to strain her vocal chords to captivate and move.
 Along with beautifully shaped ballads and the sung parts with Lottermoser's vulnerable voice, the immense drive bests the evening, which offers many opportunities for applause, whistles and shouts, but which ultimately invites eager listening and inward participation." - BARBARA SZYMANSKI (SÜDDEUTSCHE ZEITUNG).